iarna/funstream/README.md

 It's just sugar for: `reduceToArray((acc, val) => acc.push(val), opts)`

+### .concat(opts) → FunStream

+Promise a string produced by concatenating all of the values in the stream

 ### .reduce(reduceWith[, initial[, opts]]) → PromiseStream

 Promise the result of computing everything.